-Furthermore, the acceleration of innovation in retail due to new technologies has made it more difficult to keep up with 2020 retail trends.
-Plus, e-Commerce has emerged as an almost monopolistic power in several geographic markets, providing every customer with enhanced bargaining power when selecting between retailers.
+Furthermore, the acceleration of innovation in retail due to new technologies has made it more difficult to keep up with current retail trends.
+Plus, e-Commerce has emerged as an almost monopolistic power in several geographic markets, providing every customer and consumer with enhanced bargaining power when selecting between retailers.

-As online shopping quickly cannibalizes sales at traditional brick-and-mortar retail stores, it has become imperative for all retail companies to pay close attention to the most important innovations in the industry.
+As online shopping and social commerce quickly cannibalize sales at traditional brick-and-mortar retail stores, it has become imperative for all retail companies to pay close attention to the most important retail innovations in the industry.

 Fortunately, we have it covered.
-Check out our list of the five most important innovations in retail right now:
+Check out our list of the five most important retail innovations right now: